leontoeides/indicium/README.md

 }
 ```

-Don't forget - you may make numbers, numeric identifiers, enums, and other types
+Don't forget that you may make numbers, numeric identifiers, enums, and other
-indexable by converting them to a `String` and including them in the returned
+types indexable by converting them to a `String` and including them in the
-`Vec<String>`.
+returned `Vec<String>`.

 ## Indexing a Collection